k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: black colored tame monsters not showing in the HTML dumplog
 - Fix: itemized shop billing (curses mode)
 - Mitre of Holiness buff
+- Fix: refer to wielded iron ball as such, and not as 'flail' (Convict)